EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/dbbfe71f-882a-440d-b96b-45b6a9be2255" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-once deployed go to the virtula machines and copy the public IP address for the windows virtual machine and on the bottom where it says search click on it and type RDP and click it
+Once the virtual machine is deployed, go to the 'Virtual Machines' section and copy the public IP address for the Windows virtual machine.
+Then, at the bottom where it says 'Search,' click on it, type 'RDP,' and select it.
 </p>
 <br />